 Neil Patrick purchased the company in 1980 and began a program of innovation and expansion that has taken Halco into the manufacture of a vast range of plastic and wooden lures, as well as the original product lines.
 In late 2001 Neil’s son Ben purchased Halco to continue the family tradition of lure innovation and manufacturing.

 Halco Tackle is now Australia’s foremost and biggest lure manufacturer with the acquisition of RMG Lures and Tilsan Lures.
 RMG lures are sold under the Halco brand in overseas markets, whilst the prestigious timber lure brand Tilsan Lures is growing in demand in export markets as the quality of these unique lures is fast being recognized.
-In 2015, Halco launched into the soft plastic market, acquiring the Madeye brand, adding its creator Jadon Wilder to the Halco team.
+In 2015, Halco launched into the soft plastic market, acquiring the local Madeye brand.

 All of Halco’s brands are synonymous with quality and widely regarded as lures that are not only built to last, but are unsurpassed when it comes to catching fish.
 It was inevitable that lures of this quality were too good to simply remain at home, and Halco now exports to over 70 countries.
 Halco is actively seeking to expand its export base with a strong overseas marketing push, fuelled by rapid growth in sales and product lines.